fdifrison/intergalacticGuidesForCoders/Frameworks/Spring/Manual_Spring.md

 <img src=".\Images\spring_mvc.png">

 The client request is handled by a `dispatcher Servlet` in Tomcat  that  handle the routing to the **controller** that is coded to handle specific request (in the image above a database with a **spring data jpa** service).
 The controller receives data back form the service and populates the **model** which than is passed to a view technology (e.g. Thymeleaf) that generates a view and gets returned back to the client.

+---

+# Spring Data JPA

+## JPA entity relationship

+* `one-to-one` : one entity related to only one other entity; **eager fetching type**
+* `one-to-many` : one entity is related to many entities (typically List, Set, Map); **lazy fetching type**
+* `many-to-one` : the inverse of one-to-may; **eager fetching type**
+* `many-to-many` : many entities to many entities; a **join table** is used to define the relationship; **lazy fetching type**

+Mapping between entities can be either `Unidirectional`, meaning that the mapping is done one-way (one side of the relationship won't know about the other), or `Bidirectional` where both sides of the map know about each other (preferred since you can navigate both direction).
+Only one side of the mapping will be defined as `Owning Side`, meaning that will hold the **foreign keys** in the database; in one-to-one relationship, the side that hold the foreign key is the owner, and in one-to-many and many-to-one is typically the "many" side.
+The ownership is defined by the annotation `@mappedBy`.

+### JPA Cascade types

+Cascade operations are such that if performed on a parent entity, they will be reverberated also to the child entities.
+JPA Cascade type are:

+* PERSIST : saving
+* MERGE : merging
+* REFRESH
+* REMOVE : remove children when parent is deleted

+---

+# H2

+It is an in-memory database (mem) with the possibility of browser GUI (needs to be enabled in application.properties to use the web console)

+looking at spring initialization, it tell us which tomcat port is opened and where to locate the h2 console (usually /h2-console); then we need to be careful to specify the correct session of the db (which is written in the spring log in the line H2ConsoleAutoConfiguration)

+---

 # Spring Initializr